Shin-JaeHeon/vue-naver-maps/docs/en/Start.md

 ## Settings
 This library requires Naver Maps API KEY issued by Naver.

-!> The legacy Open API will be closed on April 15.

 ### Settings by Usage Type
-* Legacy Open API : `useOpenAPI: true`
 * Government : `useGovAPI: true`
 * nCloud does not require settings.